 - Ensure the health and well being of coachees and related stakeholders.
 Do not cause them harm under any circumstances.

-- Ensure behaviours and conduct do not bring the reputation of themselves, the clients, their profession and SCP into disrepute.
+- Ensure behaviours and conduct do not bring the reputation of themselves, the clients, their profession and ISCP into disrepute.

 - Be aware of their professional ethics, including familiarity with this Code; and take responsibility to apply ethical principles into their coaching practices.